ChrisC64/LunaSolGameEngine/README.md

 Hopefully everything works out and this builds!

 ## C++ 20 Baseline - Using Modules
-I want to try and build a new project with modules.
-I expect this to be a learning experience and over time this will be updated as I go.
+I am working on building this project utilizing modules, especially for the main library.
+Demos and other tests may use the traditional file formats, but overall I am not focused on maintaining specific rules for test projects in how they're configured or built, just what they demonstrate.
+For now, files with the `.ixx` extension are the module files, due to them being the defaulted name when creating them in Visual Studio.
+I may opt to name them in the future something else, but for now this is not going to change.

-So with that said, what I am planning to do with modules is utilize:
+With modules, I am going to work on a few rules for the following below:

-* Named Modules `e.g. export module foobar`
+* Named Modules `e.g. export module foobar` - These will be both the name of the file and the module itself.
-* Module Partition `e.g. export module foobar:bah`
+* Module Partition `e.g. export module foobar:bah` - I'm not expecting to use these much, but rules would be dot seperator for any partitions so the example would be Foobar.Bah.ixx
-* Private Module Fragments `module : private;`
+* Private Module Fragments `module : private;` - Support for this isn't there in all compilers, and I may move from using this, but for now they exist within the same file.
+I do not seperate implementations in a seperate file.
-* Global Module Fragment
+* Global Module Fragment - Used for `#include` and other preprocessor statements.

 ### Goals for Module Usage